I2PC/scipion-containers/README.md

 - Apptainer is available for most Linux distributions and can usually be installed through the system package manager (e.g., on Ubuntu/Debian run `sudo apt install apptainer`).
 - If it's not available via your package manager, follow the official instructions here: [Apptainer Installation Guide](https://apptainer.org/docs/).

-To verify that Apptainer is correctly installed and accessible, run:
+To verify that Apptainer is correctly installed and accessible, run: `apptainer --version`

-`apptainer -- version`

 If you want to learn more about using Apptainer and working with container images like ours, please visit the official [Apptainer documentation](https://apptainer.org/docs/user/main/quick_start.html).